Frequently Asked Questions:

 Q: Our family situation results in frequent prolonged non-medical absences from school.
 What is your policy?

-A: Our policy for unexcused absences per the State of Illinois Department of Education, are that if this will be the family situation, we simply consider you as a homeschool customer of the school for record keeping instead of a full-time student, because of state law.
-You will still receive a proper transcript.
+A: We are actor, musician, athlete, and world traveler-friendly (etc.).
+Our policy for unexcused absences is driven by the State of Illinois Department of Education.
+If this will be your family’s situation, we simply consider you as a homeschool customer of the school for record keeping instead of a full-time student, because of state law.
+You will still receive a proper transcript and this doesn’t hurt your child’s chances to get into college.

 Q: What tests will the students take and will mine have to participate?
 How will the tests be used?

 A: There are certain tests that are tied to state regulations.
 If we find any that are required and you do not wish for your child to participate, you can opt out.
+We will also spend no class instructional time at all prepping for any such test.
 If you opt out of certain tests, you will be considered a homeschool customer of the school instead of a student, and we show that relationship in our records - that will be the only difference for your child.